ExpertiseDemocracy and Political Participation

 She has advocated for the application of a no-fly zone in Syria at the highest levels, including at the United Nations, during Hillary Clinton’s tenure as U.S. Secretary of State.

-Basatneh holds a political science degree from Northeastern Illinois University and is currently a writer at Fusion media, focusing largely on politics in the Arab world.
+Basatneh holds a political science degree from Northeastern Illinois University and a Masters degree in Global Affairs and Human Security from Florida International University, focusing largely on politics in the MENA Region.